 Supposedly, I was being kept up-to-date by (C.R.R.S).
 Much later, I learned from Core Committee (member) that grave strategy errors were being made with the campaign.
 I do know the numbers weren’t anywhere close to achieving the 806,000 signatures needed for recall, or the target goal of 1.2 million that had been set by our Committee.

 On August 5, 2011 we had only achieved 220,867 signatures, and yet (C.R.R.S.) published that we were at more than 50% of our 1.2 million goal.
 This infuriated me that he would lie to our volunteers and the general public.
-When I asked (them) why, (they) said, “I did it because we need more money and Daily Kos won’t help us unless we have respectable numbers.”After Ms. Schmidt led another signature count verification overview after the first 90 days were extended to a separate 90 day campaign (note-Michigan Recall Procedures allow for two 90 day separate signature collection periods -for a total of 180 days- in a recall campaign against any elected state official) she found the valid signature count had dropped to only 92,000.
+When I asked (them) why, (they) said, “I did it because we need more money and Daily Kos won’t help us unless we have respectable numbers.”After Ms. Schmidt led another signature count verification overview ---after the first 90 days were extended to a separate 90 day campaign-- (note-Michigan Recall Procedures allow for two 90 day separate signature collection periods -for a total of 180 days- in a recall campaign against any elected state official) she found the valid signatures count dropped to only 92,000.

 "Since we did not make the August 5th deadline, it was decided to extend the campaign to September 20th and to pull all signatures that were gathered between May 21 and June 19, 2011.
 It should be explained here that signatures are only valid for a 90-day window period and the petition language approved by the State was only good for 180 days, thus we could choose our own window within the 180-day time frame.